 "Frozen."
 She looked at Karl expectantly.
 "You want to use that axe, or shall I?" she said.
 Karl looked miserable.
 "Oi, nah, I'll do it" Karl mumbled, eventually.
 He hoisted the axe.

 Scotloff stepped back, tread on a chicken.
 She kicked some snow over it.

 Karl let into the door with the axe's weighty steel wedge.
 There was a crack of ice.
 Boards splintered.
 After a few more whacks, the door swung open crookedly in its frame.
-Karl stepped back, axe held uncertainly.
+Karl stepped back, axe held with uncertainty.
 Scotloff stepped up, patted him on the back.
 "I'll take it from here."

-She stepped through the doorframe.
+She stepped through the door frame.
 It was dark, save for the sunlight which fell through behind her.
 A cobble-brick fireplace opposed the door.
-It's mouth was dark and cold.
+Its mouth was dark and cold.
 Facing it was a wicker rocking chair.
 A still figure slumped there.

 Scotloff crept to the figure, boots tracking snow over the creaking floor.
 She crept around the chair, looked down.
-A white-haired figure slumped there, chin tucked to bony chest.
+A white-haired figure slumped there, chin tucked to a bony chest.
 It stirred slightly.

 The figure stirred again, jerking its chin.
 Scotloff startled, scrabbled backwards to the door.

 There was a tattoo of thin heels striking the floor, a thin crash as the wicker chair tumbled.
 The figure seized in the dark.
 Scotloff heard a wet tearing of flesh.
 Sticky, partially-coagulated liquid spattered against the floor.

 Scotloff stumbled out the door and into the snow.
 Karl looked at her with concern.
 "What's the mat-"